Farzan-lab/Maktab-shop/README.md

 **2- Activate your virtual environment**
 **3- Installing Django on Virtualenv**
-**4- Creating a new Django Project on Virtualenv** need more help?! check [it](https://hostadvice.com/how-to/how-to-create-a-virtual-environment-for-your-django-projects-using-virtualenv/) out
+**4- Creating a new Django Project on Virtualenv** need more help?! check [this website](https://hostadvice.com/how-to/how-to-create-a-virtual-environment-for-your-django-projects-using-virtualenv/). enjoy !!!